mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 established by the clients.
 TCPLS focuses on this deployment and only allows clients to create additional TCP connections.

-Using Multipath TCP, a client can try to establish a new TCP connection at any time.
+Using Multipath TCP, a client can try establishing a new TCP connection at any time.
 If a server wishes to restrict the number of TCP connections that correspond to one Multipath TCP connection, it has to respond with RST to the in excess connection attempts.

 TCPLS takes another approach.
 To control the number of connections that a client can establish, a TCPLS server supplies unique tokens.
 A client includes one of the server supplied tokens when it attaches a new TCP connection to a TCPLS session.
 Each token can only be used once, hence limiting the amount of additional TCP connections.

+TCPLS endpoints can advertise their local addresses, allowing new TCP connections for a given TCPLS session to be established between new pairs of addresses.
+When an endpoint is no more willing new TCP connections to use one of its advertised addresses, it can remove this addresss from the TCPLS session.

 ### Joining TCP connections